golang/vulndb/README.md

 https://storage.googleapis.com/go-vulndb/

-An `index.json` file maps package names to last modified timestamps.
-For each package name, a `NAME.json` file contains a list of vulnerability entries.
+An `index.json` file maps module paths to last modified timestamps.
+For each module, a `NAME.json` file contains a list of vulnerability entries.

 Note that this path and format are provisional and likely to change until an approved proposal.